 Third-Party Fraud

-- The cardholder is the victim—they didn't make the purchase
+- The cardholder is the victim.
+They didn't authorize anything

 - Detect via device signals, address mismatches, velocity patterns